Ultravis66/5090-FE-CFD-Simulation/README.md

 This significant discrepancy between local and average velocities reveals that approximately 2/3 of the fin area experiences poor or stagnant flow, representing a major design inefficiency in the Founders Edition cooling architecture.

+## The video below shows the blockage from the dead zone closer to center as well as from the heat pipes:

 [![Spinning Fans](https://img.youtube.com/vi/7pTZv4on8lE/0.jpg)](https://www.youtube.com/watch?v=7pTZv4on8lE "Play on YouTube")